Photo of Bronwyn Williams

 Research Assistant

-Bronwyn Williams is a recent Psychology B.A.
+Bronwyn Williams is a Psychology B.A.
 Honours undergraduate from Carleton University working in Dr. Ysseldyk’s lab as a research assistant.
 With the supervision of Dr. Ysseldyk, Bronwyn completed her honours thesis titled “Existential Authenticity, Religiosity and Mental Health: Age Differences in an Increasingly Secular Society”.
 In addition to working on a publication of her undergraduate thesis, Bronwyn is administrating and conducting qualitative interviews, transcription, and analyses for the “Gerotranscendence and Secularization of Society” research at the Social Identity & Health Lab.